vyos/vyos-documentation/docs/configuration/interfaces/wireless.rst

 WLAN/WIFI - Wireless LAN
 ########################

-:abbr:`WLAN (Wireless LAN)` interface provide 802.11 (a/b/g/n/ac) wireless
+The :abbr:`WLAN (Wireless LAN)` interface provides 802.11 (a/b/g/n/ac) wireless
 support (commonly referred to as Wi-Fi) by means of compatible hardware.
 If your hardware supports it, VyOS supports multiple logical wireless interfaces per physical device.

 There are three modes of operation for a wireless interface:

-* :abbr:`WAP (Wireless Access-Point)` provides network access to connecting stations if the physical hardware supports acting as a WAP
+* :abbr:`WAP (Wireless Access-Point)` mode provides network access to connecting stations if the physical hardware supports acting as a WAP

-* A station acts as a Wi-Fi client accessing the network through an available WAP
+* Station mode acts as a Wi-Fi client accessing the network through an available WAP

-* Monitor, the system passively monitors any kind of wireless traffic
+* Monitor mode lets the system passively monitor wireless traffic

 If the system detects an unconfigured wireless device, it will be automatically added the configuration tree, specifying any detected settings (for example,